 How integrated payment solutions come into play: CHIROSPRING Pay is the company’s integrated payments offering, and it lets chiropractors enhance their workflows by enabling them to get paid right from the software itself (i.e., no external browser).

 With CHIROSPRING Pay, chiropractors can also store cards on file, implement recurring billing, and accept multiple modes of payment—ultimately making life easier for the clinic staff and patients alike.

 How to Offer Integrated Payments

-Now that you’ve seen what integrated payments look like in action, you may be wondering how you can offer similar services to your users.
+Now that you’ve seen what integrated payment solutions looks like in action, you may be wondering how you can offer similar services to your users.
 Here are tips to help you do just that.

 Select the Right Payment Processor

-The first step in becoming an integrated payments company is to find a payments partner that offers the right billing and payment processing capabilities.
+The first step in becoming an integrated payment solutions company is to find a payments partner that offers the right billing and payment processing capabilities.
 Take Stax Connect, which has everything SaaS companies need to offer integrated payments.

 Stax Connect supports multiple payment types including:

 - credit and debit cards

 - mobile payments